This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

-These cinnamon roll cookies are seriously are a one-of-a-kind cookie that anyone and everyone will love!
+These cinnamon roll cookies are seriously a one-of-a-kind cookie that anyone and everyone will love!
 Be prepared to become the new best friend of everyone you give one to!

 Cinnamon roll cookie with white creamy frosting on top sitting on wire cooling rack with other unfrosted and frosted cookies all around